grace-notes/website/contents/topics/forgiveness.md

 ---
 title: "Forgiveness"
 pdf: "forgiveness.pdf"
-description: "Forgiveness - [PDF] The test of Grace living is a forgiving spirit."
+description: "Forgiveness -  The test of Grace living is a forgiving spirit."
 template: lesson.jade
 ---